-Regulation of target angular position is done is achieved by placing L64 system on a rotation stage.
+Regulation of target angular position is done is achieved by placing LAR64 system on a rotation stage.

-Due to wide range of regulation of both radiometric, temporal and spatial parameters L64 system can be used so simulate virtually all scenarios of work of real directional laser receivers.
+Due to wide range of regulation of both radiometric, temporal and spatial parameters LAR64 system can be used so simulate virtually all scenarios of work of real directional laser receivers.

-L64 test system is typically offered to test laser receivers working at 1064nm wavelength.
+LAR64 test system is typically offered to test laser receivers working at 1064nm wavelength.
 However, it can be optionally offered in versions optimized to test laser receivers working at 1550nm, 1530nm, 1570nm, 910nm, 980nm, 530nm or at other wavelengths.

-3 Comparison to LAR64 system
+3 Comparison to L64 system

-L64 system offers similar test capabilities like a recently developed system coded LAR64.
-However, there are three main differences: 1)LAR64 is built using a small refractive collimator when L64 uses a bigger reflective collimator, 2)LAR64 simulated spatially dynamic target by rotating itself as it is located on an angular stage when collimator of

-L64 system is stationary but tested receiver is located at angular stage, 3) LAR64 system is much smaller than L64 system.
+LAR64 system offers similar test capabilities like the older, mature station coded L64 offered by Inframet for almost a decade.
+However, there are three main differences: 1)LAR64 is built using a small refractive collimator when L64 uses a bigger reflective collimator, 2)LAR64 simulates a spatially dynamic target by rotating itself as it is located on an angular stage when collimator of L64 system is stationary but tested receiver is located on an angular stage, 3) LAR64 system is much smaller than L64 system.